awsdocs/aws-iot-docs/developerguide/creating-a-virtual-thing.md

 |  Device certificate  |  `~/certs/device.pem.crt`  |
 |  Root CA certificate  |  `~/certs/Amazon-root-CA-1.pem`  |

 In this section, you'll install and run the `pub-sub.js` sample app found in the `aws-iot-device-sdk-js-v2/samples/node` directory of the AWS IoT Device SDK for JavaScript\.
 This app shows how a device, your Amazon EC2 instance, uses the MQTT library to publish and subscribe to MQTT messages\.
-The `pub-sub.js` sample app subscribes to a topic, `topic_1`, publishes 10 messages to that topic, and displays the messages as they're received from the AWS IoT message broker\.
+The `pub-sub.js` sample app subscribes to a topic, `topic_1`, publishes 10 messages to that topic, and displays the messages as they're received from the message broker\.

 **To install and run the sample app**